The Horst Gerson Lectures

 The speakers are asked to deliver lectures on their own current research, in a form that opens new perspectives for colleagues but can be followed by a general audience as well.
 The policy to invite foreign art historians to hold the Horst Gerson Lecture is in the spirit of the way that Gerson himself drew on his extensive international network to bring guest speakers to the Netherlands.

 The first Horst Gerson Lecture was delivered in 1981 by Horst W. Janson.
 Later editions of the Lecture were given by David Freedberg, Linda Nochlin, Phillip Fehl and Alexander Nagel.
 All of the lectures have been published individually in attractive, illustrated booklets that have become collector’s items.

-On 6 October 2017 the nineteenth edition of the Horst Gerson Lecture was delivered by Ivan Gaskell, Professor of Cultural History and Museum Studies at Bard Graduate Center, New York City.
-The event, which took place in the Academy Building of Groningen University, was preceded by an introductory programme in the Groninger Museum.
+On 4 October 2019 the twentieth edition of the Horst Gerson Lecture will be delivered by Dr Horst Bredekamp, Professor of Art History at Humboldt University, Berlin.
+The event will take place in the Academy Building of Groningen University, and will be preceded by an introductory programme in the Groninger Museum.